rakibul-islam-raju/Subsify-API/README.md

 - Yarn: `yarn build`
 - NPM: `npm run build`

-### Production

-To build the project for production, use the following command:

-- Yarn: `yarn build`
-- NPM: `npm run build`

 ### Start

 To start the project in production mode after building, use: